OpenSourceinPharma/minutes/general/2022-XX-XX-minutes.md

 Item | Description
 ---- | ----
-Decision on [openpharma](https://github.com/openpharma) | • Un-opinionated host for R package code <br>• Agree to prepare a policy for package inclusion/exclusion
+Decision on [openpharma](https://github.com/openpharma) | • openpharma is an un-opinionated host for R package code <br>• Does the board endorse the policy for package inclusion/exclusion proposed in https://github.com/policies

 ## Tabled Notes: